-- 1. Are you currently living temporarily with another household?
+1. Are you currently living temporarily with another nousehold:

-- □ Yes
+Yes

-- □ No -> Q4
+No -> Q4

-- 2. Do you think you can stay where you are now as long as you need to; until you get your own place?
+2. - think you can stay where you are now as long as you need to; until t your own place?

-- Yes -> Go to Q4
+Yes -> Go to Q4

-- □ No
+No

-- 3. How long do you think you will be able to stay where you are?
-(Interviewer: Read options)
+3. ng do you think you will be able to stay where you are? ewer: Read options)

-- A few more days
+A few more days

-- □ About a week
+About a week

-- □ About a month
+About a month

-- Until they won't let you stay any longer
+Until they won't let you stay any longer

-(How much longer do you think that will be? )
+(How much longer do you think that will be?)

-- Don't know - Other
+☐ Don't know

+□ Other

 Go to Current Interview on pg.
 53

-- 4. Thinking back over the last year was there a time that you stayed temporarily with another household? - □ Yes - □ No -> Interview Ends (Not part of population)
+4. ng back over the last year was there a time that you stayed rarily with another household?

+Yes

+No -> Interview Ends (Not part of population)

-Thank you for your willingness to participate, unfortunately you are not eligible to participate in the interview
+- for your willingness to participate, unfortunately you are not ticipate in the interview

-- 5. Were you able to stay at that place as long as you needed to get your own place? - Yes -> Interview ends (Not part of population) - □ No
+5. Were y place? ou able to stay at that place as long as you needed to get your own

+Yes -> Interview ends (Not part of population)

+No

-- 6. How long did you stay at that place?
+5. How long did you stay at that place?

-- A few days
+A few days

-- □ About a week
+About a week

-- □ About a month
+About a month

-- □ Until they wouldn't let me stay with them any longer.
+Until they wouldn't let me stay with them any longer.

-- (After what length of time did that happen? )
+(After what length of time did that happen?)

-- Don't know
+Don't know

-- 7. Where did you go when you had to leave that place?
+7. Where e did you go when you had to leave that place?

-- □ Went to a shelter
+Went to a shelter

-- Went to a boarding house
+Went to a boarding house

-- □ Another friends / family place to stay/crash
+Another friends / family place to stay/crash

-- □ Slept on the street, park, abandoned building, etc.
+Slept on the street, park, abandoned building, etc.

-- □ Can't remember
+Can't remember

-- □ Other ->
+Other ->

 Go to Past Interview, pg.
 62

 "Current Hidden Interview"

+Curre nt Household

+1. How le ong have you been staying with the current household?

+2. Do yo u consider this place home?
+Why or why not?

+3. How le ong are you planning on staying?

+4. Are yo ou related to anyone in the household where you are staying?

+Ye s - If yes, in what way are you related?

+No o -> How do you know them?